raspberrypilearning/cd-beginner-scratch-sushi/en/step_6.md

     change y by (-10)
 ```

-Now when the arrows are pressed, the parrot can move all over the stage!
+Now when the arrows are pressed, the shark can move all over the stage!

 --- collapse ---
 ---